Name of Event

 Start Date:

-Why should you attend the 2019 Placencia BTIA Mistletoe Ball?
+Why should you attend the 2023 Placencia BTIA Mistletoe Ball?
 End your 2019 with a bang!
-The Placencia Mistletoe Ball will sure be a fun and enjoyable event to bring in the holiday spirit with performances from Shuga City Band & Dj Boneyfide.
+The Placencia Mistletoe Ball will surely be a fun and enjoyable event to bring in the holiday spirit with performances from Shuga City Band & Dj Boneyfide.

 Start Date: